bielim/climada_module_tc_surge/data/system/_readme.txt

-this folder contains the centroids
+this folder contains the centroids (empty upon installation)